good-ware/js-task-queue/README.md

 ```

 ## Advanced Usage

+Consider the following constraints:

+1. Up to 10 worker functions can execute simultaneously
+2. When all 10 workers are running, up to 40 tasks can call `await push()` without waiting for a worker task to finish

+These constraints can be enforced by setting `size` to 50 and `workers` to 10.

+## Backpressure

 `push()` returns a new Promise each time it is called, thus consuming memory.
 Depending on your application, it may be necessary to limit calls to `push()` when the queue is full.